 Who does not need a UK EORI number

 You do not need to apply for a UK EORI number if one of the following apply:

-- you already have one, because you’ve traded with countries outside of the EU
+- you already have a UK EORI number (an EORI number that starts with GB) because you’ve traded goods between the UK and countries outside of the EU

 - you’ll only import or export services that do not involve moving physical goods

 - VAT number and effective date of registration - these are on your VAT registration certificate

 - National Insurance number - if you’re an individual or a sole trader

 - 10-digit Unique Taxpayer Reference (UTR) - find your UTR if you do not know it

 - business start date and Standard Industrial Classification (SIC) code - these are in the Companies House register